 The human microbiome, the complex ecosystem of microorganisms colonising our body, has increasingly been recognised as an important determinant of human physiology.
-Detailed investigations of microbes in situ (without culturing) have become possible through advances in sequencing technology and computational analysis methodology.
-These have now started to be applied in large clinical studies to associate changes in microbiome composition and function with human diseases.
-However, analysis and interpretation of such data remains challenging:
+Modern sequencing technology and computational analysis methodology are now widely used to associate changes in microbiome composition and function with human diseases without any need to culture microbes.
+However, analysis and interpretation of metagenomic data remains challenging:

-- Quantifying microbial (sub-)species and functions in an accurate manner consistently across various sequencing readouts (16S, shotgun metagenomics and metatranscriptomics) is still difficult for complex communities consisting of many uncultured organisms.
+- Quantifying microbial (sub-)species and functions in an accurate manner consistently across various sequencing readouts (16S, shotgun metagenomics and meta-transcriptomics) is still difficult for complex communities due to the existence of many uncultured organisms.

-- Microbiome data interpretation is often complicated by many factors that vary in addition to the phenomenon of interest; typical confounders include differences in lifestyle, comorbidities or treatments.
-Comparisons across studies (meta-analyses) are hampered by batch effects arising from technical variation in sample preservation and preparation.
+- Microbiome data interpretation is often complicated by many factors that vary alongside the phenomenon of interest; typical confounders include differences in lifestyle, comorbidities, or treatments.
+Comparisons across studies (meta-analyses) are hampered by technical differences in sample handling and data generation.

-- Perturbations of the microbiome are poorly understood to date.
-Systematic data and predictive models on the specific effects of environmental exposures (such as host-targeted drugs) on the microbiome are lacking despite this being a key aspect of personalised health and a potential entry point for designing intervention strategies targeted at the microbiome.
+- • Perturbation effects on the microbiome are still poorly understood.
+Systematic data and predictive models on the specific effects of exposures such as drugs or dietary components on the microbiome are lacking despite this being a key aspect of personalised health and a potential entry point for designing intervention strategies for rationally modulating the microbiome.